Camera#

 Capture#

-The start recording block starts a recording with the specified Vision Sensor.
+The start recording on camera block starts a recording with the specified Vision Sensor.

-Note: A recording will not be saved if the stop recording block is not used.
+Note: A recording will not be saved if the stop recording on camera block is not used.

 start recording on [forward v] camera